linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 25.11.2024 (announcement Web4)
+- Imagine your community dream taking off 🚀: From pilot projects to full-scale reality!
+We're crafting the path with SNaaS and smart funding strategies.
+What do YOU think is the key to scaling successfully?
+Drop your insights below! 👇 #Web4 #CommunityGrowth

 ### 24.11.2024 (announcement Web4)
 - At Linkspreed, we're taking the next big leap with Web4! 🌐🚀 Building strategies that empower communities and businesses like never before.
 What’s your vision for the future of Web4?
 Let’s brainstorm together! 🧠💬 #Web4Revolution #Linkspreed